Join the mailing list

 The term “Shekel” was used as a biblical unit of weight weighing 11.35 grams.
 This was the currency used by Abraham in purchasing the Cave of Machpela from Efron the Hittite, for 400 shekels of silver (about 4.5 kg of silver).

-“…and Abraham weighed to Ephron the silver, which he had named in the hearing of the children of Heth, four hundred shekels of silver, current money with the merchant.” – Genesis 23:16.
+“…and Abraham weighed to Ephron the silver, which he had named in the hearing of the children of Heth, four hundred shekels of silver, at the going merchants' rate.” – Genesis 23:16.

 Before the invention of money: